Jordan Spieth remains in the lead at Travelers

 Jordan Spieth takes the lead at the 2017 Travelers Championship into the final round Sunday.More >

-Police are responding to a tanker truck crash into a home in Suffield Sunday morning.More >
+A tanker truck crashed near a home in Suffield on Sunday morning.More >

-Police are responding to a tanker truck crash into a home in Suffield Sunday morning.More >
+A tanker truck crashed near a home in Suffield on Sunday morning.More >

 New London Police arrested two people following an altercation at Ocean Beach Park Saturday.
 According to police, officials received a report of a woman striking a young child across the face in the parking lot of the park.More >